Cullivel, New South Wales

 Cullivel is a locality in the Riverina district of New South Wales, Australia.
 It was the site of a now-closed railway station between 1911 and 1975 on the Oaklands railway line.
-A wheat silo remains, and a State Forest bearing the same name lies to the north-west.
+A wheat silo remains, and Cullivel State Forest lies to the north-west.

 Cullivel railway station

+Cullivel railway station was located about 632 km by rail from Sydney.